ncatlab/nlab-content/pages/20400.md

 #### Equality uses respect which uses equality

 The equality formation rule refers to the respect ("$\prec$") relation.
 The latter is not primitive, it's defined in terms of equality.
 Is that OK?
-Yes: because of the rule that all types respect $Comp$, we get enough instances of equality formation to prove:
+Yes: Because of the rule that all types respect $Comp$, we get enough instances of equality formation to prove:

 $$\frac{\Gamma \vdash A\,type \qquad \Gamma \vdash B\,type}
 {\Gamma \vdash A \prec B\;type}$$